rostovic/rostovic/README.md

 ### 👋 Hi there!

 ### Employment status: Unemployed
-### Currently learning new technologies, creating practice projects, sharpening my software development skills etc...
+### I am currently involved in exploring and learning new technologies and creating practice projects

 ### Skills
 * JavaScript
 * React